hr21don/Zoom-VideoCall-App/README.md

 In this use case, we will run the app between two users Adam and Sam.

-User One: Open on https://preeminent-lebkuchen-30de3f.netlify.app/ to view it in the browser.
+User One: Open on https://preeminent-lebkuchen-30de3f.netlify.app/ and view within the browser.

 - Enter your Name into the Name Field below.

 <img width="814" alt="Zoom" src="https://user-images.githubusercontent.com/91548582/164212820-11c2abe7-27e8-4fb8-ba3b-097011687cf4.PNG">

-User Two : Open as a incognito tab to view it in a seperate browser.
+User Two : Open https://preeminent-lebkuchen-30de3f.netlify.app/  within a incognito tab or in a seperate browser.

 - Copy the ID from UserOne and Paste into the ID field below.